 Speed — Excellent Speeds on Nearby Servers

 TunnelBear has great speeds on local servers, but it’s not as fast on distant ones.
-A 10-20% speed dip on short-distance servers is normal for top VPNs, and TunnelBear is normally right in this sweet spot, which impressed me.
+When it comes to nearby rates, TunnelBear is normally competitive with the other popular VPNs we measure in our biweekly tests

-Our speed expert regularly assesses each top VPN from the same UK location and connection.
-This allows us to create more balanced comparisons.
-She also records speeds on each server multiple times to create averages that more accurately reflect how the VPNs perform over time.
+All of our tests are done from the same US location and connection, with the fastest protocol (WireGuard in this case) to create more balanced comparisons.
+Our speed expert measures each server multiple times to create averages that more accurately reflect the VPN's performance over time.

 USA (Dallas)